 First, talk to the people already in leadership positions in your company.
 Find out what their dreams are and what skills and experience they believe would help them improve their performance now and in the future.

 Next, identify those young or less experienced employees who show potential.
-Once you have a sense of both groups’ development needs, you can set about getting them the necessary training and on-the-job learning.
+Once you have a sense of both groups’ leadership development needs, you can set about getting them the necessary training and on-the-job learning.

 Delivering the training

-Plus, brain science has taught us that people learn better with more frequent, shorter chunks of classroom education.
+Brain science has taught us that people learn better with more frequent, shorter chunks of classroom education.
 That means four, one-hour sessions work better than a single four-hour training.

 However, classroom or online training is only one method for developing leaders.
 One-on-one mentoring, real-world practice of skills, on-the-job training and special assignments with supervision generally prove much more effective for developing a person’s more conceptual, people-oriented skills.

-Fewer events, more learning
+Fewer events, more continuous learning

 In today’s business environment, the best leadership development results from a culture of continuous learning rather than a formal program.
 This means you let people self-direct their learning, just so long as their training desires match company needs.